 Sharjah

-The Emirate of Sharjah (German spelling “Sharjah”) ranks third in terms of area among the seven United Arab Emirates (UAE).
-A little more than a ten-minute taxi ride separates Dubai International Airport from the center of the capital Sharjah.
-The emirate is a culturally rich country with a long history and a thriving, non-oil-dependent economy.
-In the shadow of the neighboring, “shining” emirate of Dubai, it has emerged as an interesting tourist destination in which Arab culture and traditions are vigorously maintained.
-Sharjah is considered to be the most conservative in the United Arab Emirates.
+The Emirate of Sharjah (German spelling "Schardscha") ranks third in terms of area among the seven United Arab Emirates (UAE).
+Dubai International Airport is just over a ten-minute taxi ride from the center of the capital Sharjah.
+The emirate is a culturally rich country with a long history and a thriving economy that is not dependent on oil.
+In the shadow of the neighboring, "shiny" emirate of Dubai, it has risen to become an interesting tourist destination where Arab culture and tradition are vigorously cultivated.
+Sharjah is considered to be the most conservative of the United Arab Emirates.

 History in a nutshell